Twin Cities, Gemini

 Because Maria never lost, and she never broke promises.
 Whatever she put her mind to, she accomplished.
-So, when she promised Conta that they would travel the world together forever, promised Conta that she would never allow her to die, she meant it.
+So, when she promised Conta that they would travel the world together forever after they found that adventurer, promised Conta that she would never allow her to die, she meant it.
 She was going to make that possible.
 But.

 Conta was gone.
 And a world without Conta was impossible.
 But nothing was impossible.
 Then… okay.

 “I won’t forgive you,” Maria stated calmly before pushing the girl behind her into Renée’s waiting arms.